otterscan/otterscan/docs/install.md

 ## Validating the installation (all methods)

-You can make sure it is working correctly if the homepage is able to show the latest block/timestamp your Erigon node is at just bellow the search button.
+You can make sure it is working correctly if the homepage is able to show the latest block/timestamp your Erigon node is at just below the search button.